 The President takes the Chair.
 In case the President is not present at the meeting, a Vice-President as appointed by the majority of the members present at the Board meeting takes the Chair.

 The decisions of the Board are taken by simple vote majority of the attending or represented Board members, provided that at least half of the Board members attend the meeting or are represented, in person or by conference.

+Board decisions can also be approved by unanimous written resolutions of all Board members (I;e. without a meeting being held).

 Any Board member may give a proxy to another Board member empowering the proxy holder to represent the Board member and vote in his/her name.
 A Board member cannot receive more than one proxy.